 You can download the Transcriptive Keyboard Shortcut List PDF Manual .
-It’ll give you all the quick keyboard shortcuts to make editing the transcript even easier!
+It’ll give you all the quick keyboard shortcuts to make editing transcripts even easier!
 We highly recommend downloading this, and having it on hand until you memorize the quick keys that will help your workflow.

 A quick video going over the process of how to get started with Transcriptive.
 After the download, it's a simple install wizard.
 Then you're ready for the video (setting up the speech engines) below!

 In order to get a transcript returned you need to register with either of the two speech engines we use.
-In these tutorials we'll go through the steps of setting up your account with Speechmatics and/or IBM's Watson.
+In this tutorial we go through the steps of setting up your account so you can start calling for transcripts from inside Transcriptive.

 We cover how to do basic text editing in the Transcriptive panel, keyboard shortcuts we've added to make your edits faster, as well as how to undo mistakes and edit speaker identification.
 Download a copy of the Keyboard Shortcuts manual HERE.